On Triple Quadratic Residue Symbols in Real Quadratic Fields: Maximal pro-2 Galois groups of real quadratic fields with restricted ramification

 From relation (\ref{structure of G_S}.1), since $\delta(-1) = -1 \notin ({\mathcal O}_{\infty_1}^{\times})^2 = (\mathbb{R}^{\times})^2$ we see that it is possible to omit $\overline{\tau_{\infty_1}}$ from the system of generators of $G_S(2)/\Phi(G_S(2))$.
 Moreover, by defenition of $b_j$ and relation (\ref{structure of G_S}.2) another omissible element is $\overline{\tau}$ corresponding to $\frak{p} \in \overline{S}$ such that $\left(\frac{\varepsilon}{\frak{p}}\right) = - 1$.

-In addition, if the narrow ideal class group of $k$ is trivial, the same argument as above shows that we can omit $\tau_{\infty_1}$ (resp. $\tau_{\infty_2}$) from relation (\ref{structure of G_S}.1) (resp. (\ref{structure of G_S}.2)).
+In addition, if the narrow ideal class group of $k$ is trivial, the same argument as above shows that we can use the relation (\ref{structure of G_S}.1) (resp. (\ref{structure of G_S}.2)) to omit $\tau_{\infty_1}$ (resp. $\tau_{\infty_2}$) from the system of generators.
 Note that the image of $\varepsilon$ into ${\mathcal O}_{\infty_2}^{\times}$ by $\delta$ is the conjugate of $\varepsilon$, and the conjugate of $\varepsilon$ is a negative number when the narrow ideal class group is trivial. \end{proof}

 By Proposition \ref{B_S=1} and Proposition \ref{structure of G_S}, the following holds.

 \Thm{}{maintheorem1}{Notations being as above, we assume that the narrow ideal class group $H_k^+$ of $k$ is trivial.
 Then the pro-$2$ group $G_S(2)$ has the following presentation: